elinorwahl/cnn-dog-breed-classifier/README.md

 ### Results

-A Keras classifier network built from scratch and trained on the image data was able to achieve an accuracy of 25% when exposed to test images.
+A Keras classifier network built from scratch and trained on the image data was able to achieve an accuracy close to or exceeding 20% when exposed to test images.
 A pre-trained VGG16 network was able to achieve an accuracy between roughly 32-49%.
 And a pre-trained Resnet50 network attained an accuracy of roughly 84% when identifying test images, and could correctly identify the subjects of an additional six photos as dogs, humans, or neither.

 ### Libraries